 Since being elected in 2014, I have fulfilled the campaign promise to be a voice for teachers.
 With both the prior and current superintendents, I have expressed my concerns and opinions with the primary goal of doing what's best for our students in Leon County.
 I fought hard to bring back Agenda Review, a meeting of discussion and opinions and questions, on the day prior to School Board meetings.
 This had not been done in many years and I felt it was time that discussion occurred and questions were answered well in advance of an official vote.
 I fought hard to get as much of a raise as possible for our teachers after first being elected in 2014, resulting in an increase from what was originally proposed by the superintendent.

-I voted against frivolous spending such as multiple administrative assistants in the superintendent’s office and rehiring retired, high-level district administrators through a temporary agency, saving taxpayers hundreds of thousands of dollars annually.
-Also, I have defended diverting dollars to charter schools by fighting to keep funding dedicated to traditional public schools.
+I voted against frivolous spending when removing multiple administrative assistants in the superintendent's office and eliminating the practice of rehiring retired, high-level district administrators through a temp agency- saving taxpayers hundreds of thousands of dollars annually.
+I have also fought to keep funding dedicated to Leon County Public Schools rather than to for-profit charter schools.

 Since being elected, we found money to give a 12.5 percent raise to bus drivers and food service workers, a 20 percent raise for substitute teachers, a 15 percent raise for bookkeepers, and a 3 percent raise for teacher assistants.
 We put an additional $250,000 into classroom supplies and $300,000 for high school extracurricular needs.